seemonz/climbing-route-app/README.md

-Sinatra
+Climbing Route App
 =============

-Brought to you by Lighthouse Labs
+Brought to you by me!

 ## Getting Started